 “Mastery” happens to be one such book.

 Mastery abounds in timeless wisdom, thanks to its illustrious author, Robert Greene.
-It examines the lives of great historical figures such as Charles Darwin, Mozart, Albert Einstein, Benjamin Franklin
+He examines the lives of great historical figures such as Charles Darwin, Mozart, Albert Einstein, Benjamin Franklin

 As you read the book, Greene becomes your personal guide to help you find your Life’s Task – your true calling.
 Along the way, he adds a wealth of knowledge to your repertoire.